systemslab/popper-paper/paper/paper.md

 collaboration and at the same time benefit from all the new advances done in the DevOps world.

-## Perfect is the enemy of good

-No matter how hard we try, there will always be something that goes wrong.
-The context of systems experiments is often very complex and that complexity is likely to increase in the future.
-Perfect repeatability will be very difficult to achieve.
-Recent empirical studies in computer systems [@hoefler_scientific_2015 ;
-@collberg_repeatability_2015] have brought attention to the main issues that permeate the current practice of our research communities, where scenarios like the lack of information on how a particular package was compiled, or which statistical functions were used make it difficult to reproduce or even interpret results.
-We don't aim at perfect repeatability but to minimize issues that we currently face and to have a common language that can be used while collaborating to fix all these type of reproducibility issues.

-## Drawing the line between packaging and deployment

-Figuring out where something should be in the deploy framework (e.g., Ansible) or in the package framework (e.g., Docker) must be standardized by the users of the project.
-One could implement Popper entirely with Ansible but this introduces complicated playbooks and permantently installs packages on the host.
-Alternatively, one could use Docker to orchestrate services but this requires "chaining" images together.
-This process is hard to develop since containers must be recompiled and shared around the cluster.
-We expect that communities of practice will find the right balance between these technologies, e.g. by improving on the co-design of Ansible playbooks and Docker images within their communities.

-## Usability is the key to make this work

-The technologies underlying the DevOps development model are not new.
-However, the open-source software community has significantly increased the usability of the tools involved.
-Usability is the key to make reproducibility work: it is already hard enough to publish scientific papers, so in order to make reproducibility even practical, the tools have to be extremely easy to use.
-The Popper Convention enables systems researchers to leverage the usability of DevOps tools.

-However, with all great advances in usability, scientists still have to get used to new concepts these tools introduce.
-In our experience, experimental setups that do not ensure any reproducibility are still a lot easier to create than the ones that do.
-Not everyone knows git and people are irritated by the number of files and submodules in the paper repository.
-They also usually misunderstand how OS-level virtualization works and do not realize that there is no performance hit, no network port remapping, and no layers of indirection.
-Lastly, first encounters with Docker require users to understand that Docker containers do not represent baremetal hardware but immutable infrastructure, i.e. one cannot ssh into them to start services, one need to have a service per image, and one cannot install software inside of them and expect those installations to persist after relaunching a container.

 ## Numerical vs. Performance Reproducibility

 In many areas of computer systems research, the main subject of study